Arthritis in Dogs

 - Reluctance to be touched on some parts of the body

-- Unexpected aggression towards other dogs or towards humans
+- Unexpected aggression toward other dogs or humans

-Normalizing body condition is critical, so your veterinarian will prescribe a specific nutritional product to accomplish this goal.
+Normalizing body condition is critical, so your veterinarian may prescribe a specific diet to accomplish this goal.
 There is now a nutrient profile that can support the joints while helping to normalize body weight and condition.
 It is important to stick strictly to the prescribed nutritional program.

-Non-steroidal Anti-Inflammatory Drugs (NSAIDs) are generally used as the first line of defense against the pain of OA.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are generally used as the first line of defense against the pain of OA.
+Common drugs in this category are meloxicam (Metacam® and other trade names), carprofen, deracoxib (Deramaxx®), grapiprant, robenacoxib (Onsior®), and firocoxib.
 Your veterinarian will determine if your dog is a good candidate for this class of medication.

-Occasionally, a corticosteroid anti-inflammatory drug will be prescribed instead of a NSAID.
-The two classes of medication CANNOT be used together.
+Rarely, a corticosteroid anti-inflammatory drug will be prescribed instead of an NSAID.
+The two classes of medication CAN NOT be used together.

-Gabapentin is a pain medication that addresses chronic pain differently from NSAIDs or corticosteroids, and complements those medications.
-It provides a way to address the chronic nature of OA pain, and is especially helpful when the patient is older and not able to take a NSAID.
+Gabapentin is a pain medication that addresses chronic pain differently from NSAIDs or corticosteroids and complements those medications.
+It provides a way to address the chronic nature of OA pain and is especially helpful when the patient is older and unable to take an NSAID.

-When a nutritional supplement has medicinal effects, it is called a “nutraceutical.”
+A nutritional supplement with medicinal effects is called a “nutraceutical.”
 There are many of these products on the market, many labeled for use with joint disease.
-Be sure to ask your veterinarian about the scientific data that supports nutraceuticals that she prescribes.
+Some commonly used products include glucosamine, chondroitin, omega-3 fatty acids, and polysulfated glycosaminoglycans.
+Ask your veterinarian about the scientific data supporting the prescribed nutraceuticals.

 Medical acupuncture can provide excellent pain relief for many dogs with OA.
-Likewise, other physical medicine disciplines like chiropractic and medical massage may be useful.
+Likewise, other physical medicine disciplines like chiropractic and medical massage may be helpful.

-Finally, physical rehabilitation is a discipline that translates physical therapy techniques from human medicine for application to animal patients.
-These techniques include (but are not limited to) therapeutic LASER, therapeutic exercise, joint mobilization, and hydrotherapy using an underwater treadmill.
-To find a board-certified specialist in your area, access the website for the American College of Veterinary Sports Medicine and Rehabilitation at www.vsmr.org.
+Physical rehabilitation is a discipline that translates physical therapy techniques from human medicine for application to animal patients.
+These techniques include (but are not limited to) therapeutic laser, therapeutic exercise, joint mobilization, and hydrotherapy using an underwater treadmill.
+Your veterinarian can refer you to a rehabilitation specialist.

 Should I do anything else to help my dog be more comfortable?